• About

 Imagery Date: April 6, 2006

-Some parts of the Mojave Desert have been known to reach upwards of 130 F, but that didn’t stop Maxim magazine from making it even hotter after they unveiled a giant version of their January 2006 cover — featuring actress Eva Longoria — on a sandy plot of land some 50 miles south of Las Vegas.
-A crew of nine workers took 15 hours to secure the 75 foot wide by 110 foot long vinyl mesh material to the desert floor.
-Unfortunately for Maxim, a photo of that super-sized cover wasn’t captured by a satellite before it was taken down, so no record of it exists in Google Earth.
+Some parts of the Mojave Desert reach upwards of 130 F. However, that didn’t stop Maxim magazine from making it even hotter after they unveiled a giant version of their January 2006 cover — featuring actress Eva Longoria — on a sandy plot of land some 50 miles south of Las Vegas.
+Nine workers spent 15 hours securing the 75 foot wide by 110 foot long vinyl to the desert floor.
+Unfortunately for Maxim, the ad was only up for a short period of time.
+So a satellite photo of that super-sized cover doesn’t exists in Google Earth.

 So there you have it.
-While the concept is intriguing, the bottom line is this type of product marketing continues to be little more than a curious novelty, only slightly more common than the occasional thrill seeker who decides to skydive from the edge of outer space.
+The concept is intriguing, but this type of product marketing continues to be little more than a curious novelty.
+One that’s only slightly more common than the occasional thrill seeker who skydives from the edge of outer space.

 Photo Credits: (Sky on Fire) Robert Couse-Baker; (Ads) Google Images (1 – 5); Maxim (6)